 Festivals are huge and they themselves are their own consumer industry.
 Thousands of festivals will take place this year in the United States and internationally.
 These are each a haven for local brands that will engage consumers at the grass-roots level.
 Entertainment venues such as festivals are a gateway for new brands to build a following, increase brand awareness, and to compete with big-brand alternatives.
 Festivals work both for the beverage crafter and for those people who are looking for new brands to appease consumer demands.
 Another great thing about festivals is they make it easy to taste-test local brands without being in a sales environment and that makes them powerful within the local market.

 The big deal about festivals is that they open markets.
 They are independent of the traditional brand/consumer bridge and they disrupt traditional markets.
 Other factors that draw the consumer to organic and craft soda include some of the most powerful marketing tools around.
 Social media, big data, and even artificial intelligence are changing how consumers relate to brands.
-Those tools help to exploit the weaknesses in big-brand soft drinks and emphasizes something that is in the forefront of consumers’ minds – Health.
+Those tools help to exploit the weaknesses in big-brand soft drinks and emphasizes something that is at the forefront of consumers’ minds – Health.

 Health Concerns – Consumers Becoming more Aware of what they are Drinking